monero-project/monero-site/README.md

 1. Navigate to your local `monero-site` repository.
 2. build the Docker container with `docker build --no-cache -t getmonero-container .`
 3. Serve the website: `docker run --rm -p 4000:4000 -v $(pwd):/srv/jekyll getmonero-container`.
 If you want, you can speedup this process by loading only the last blog post instead of all of them.
-Add `bundle exec jekyll serve --limit_posts 1` to the command above.
+Add `bundle exec jekyll serve --limit_posts 1 --host 0.0.0.0` to the command above.
 4. Open a browser and go to [http://127.0.0.1:4000](http://127.0.0.1:4000).
 5. If all went well, you should see the Monero website and you're ready to make changes.

-To deploy site in production, the host machine is only used to generate the raw HTML files in `_site`.
-These are then moved to the production server.
-Begin with fetching and pulling current master branch, then:
+To deploy site in production, the container is used to generate the static site files in `_site`.
+The host OS does not require Ruby or any Gems to be installed.
+Begin with fetching and pulling current master branch and then:

 1. Rebuild the Docker container with `docker build --no-cache -t getmonero-container .` (only required if Gemfile* has been modified)
 2. `docker run --rm -v $(pwd):/srv/jekyll -v $(pwd)/_site:/srv/jekyll/_site getmonero-container bundle exec jekyll build`
 3. If successful, `_site` will contain the generated HTML files.
-You may need to give your user permission to access this folder with `sudo chown $(USER):$(USER) _site`.
+To access this folder, you may need to set folder permissions with `sudo chown -R $(USER):$(USER) _site`.

 To update the gems:

 1. `docker run --rm -v $(pwd):/srv/jekyll getmonero-container bundle update`
 2. Confirm compatibility by rebuilding the container with the new gems using `docker build --no-cache -t getmonero-container .`
-3. If successful, the new `Gemfile.lock` can be pushed to this repo.
+3. If updates are found, the resulting `Gemfile.lock` can be pushed to this repo.

 ## General change recommendations